WHAT HAPPENS NOW?

 PARISHES ENGAGE WITH THE SYNOD PROCESS

-The process is not complicated, and can easily be done among family and friends.
-The key is to remember that it is a spiritual conversation, rather than a discussion, and that prayer is key to the whole process.
-A simple guide to the process can be found below.
+The discernment process is not complicated and can easily be used with family and friends.
+The key is to remember that it is a spiritual conversation, rather than a discussion, and that prayer and listening are key to the whole process.
+A simple outline of the process is available below.

 TAKE PART IN THE SYNOD